 Son Dennis A. Minor married Jan Stewart in Martins Ferry, Belmont County, OH on Aug.
 9, 1964.
 They had at least one son, Richard A. Minor.
 In 1976, their home was in Sheffield Lake, Lorain County, OH.
 Their son Richard A. Minor was interested in the family's heritage circa 2001.

 Son George Minor (1902- ? ) was born in 1902 in New Philadelphia.
 As a young man, he lived and worked in Flushing, Belmont County, OH.

-On Valentine's Day 1924, the 21-year-old George married 21-year-old Mildred Miles (1902- ? ).
+On Valentine's Day 1924, the 21-year-old George married 21-year-old Mildred Miles (1902- ? ), daughter of James Miles of Holloway, OH.
 While both were residents of Flushing at the time, the ceremony took place in Wellsburg, Brooke County, WV.
 The ceremony was led by Rev. E.E.
 Von Pachy of the Presbyterian Church in Wellsburg.